ShahriarMalik/BLOOD-COMPONENTS-SEPARATION-IN-MICROSCOPIC-IMAGE-USING-FUZZY-INFERENCE-SYSTEM/README.md

 # Blood Components Separation Using Fuzzy Inference System

-This repository contains the thesis paper and related resources for the study on the automated separation and classification of blood components from microscopic blood smear images using a Fuzzy Inference System (FIS).
+This repository contains the thesis paper and associated MATLAB code used for the research on automated separation and classification of blood components from microscopic blood smear images using a Fuzzy Inference System (FIS).

-## Authors
-- Mrinal Kanti Dhar
-- Shahriar Malik
-- Ahmed Al Mashrif Rim
-- M. Jahirul Islam

-## Institutions
+## Repository Structure

-- Department of Electrical and Electronic Engineering, Leading University, Sylhet, Bangladesh
-- Department of Computer Science & Engineering, Shahjalal University of Science and Technology, Sylhet, Bangladesh
+/
+|-- images/ # Folder containing images used in the thesis
+|-- Thesis Paper.pdf # The complete thesis document
+|-- color_marking.m # MATLAB script for color marking in image processing
+|-- main_code.m # Main MATLAB script for the blood component analysis
+|-- Im196_0.tif # Sample image file used in the thesis
+|-- README.md # Repository documentation

-## Abstract
+## Thesis Abstract
-The conventional method in hematology for detecting blood components is based on human inspection, which is prone to errors and inefficiency.
-This research applies a fuzzy inference system for the automatic classification and detection of blood components, enhancing the precision and speed of hematological analyses.
-The approach uses histogram peaks in the green channel of RGB images and distances between leukocyte nuclei centroid and remaining pixels to calculate fuzzy sets automatically during preprocessing.
+The conventional method in hematology for detecting blood components is based on human inspection.
+This thesis proposes an automatic classification and detection system using a fuzzy inference system, which processes histogram peaks and spatial distances in microscopic images for enhanced accuracy and efficiency in hematology labs.

-## Key Features
-- **Fuzzy Inference System**: Automates the classification and detection of blood components.
-- **Histogram Analysis**: Utilizes histogram peaks for more precise image processing.
-- **Morphological Operations**: Employs advanced image processing techniques to improve classification accuracy.

-## Results
+## MATLAB Scripts
-The performance of the proposed method was evaluated using a confusion matrix, showcasing significant improvements in the automated detection and classification of blood components compared to traditional methods.
+- **color_marking.m**: Script used for applying color-based marking to processed images.
+- **main_code.m**: The primary script that implements the fuzzy inference system for image analysis.

-## Repository Contents
+## Images
-- `Thesis Paper.pdf` - Full documentation and write-up of the research study.
-- `Figures/` - Directory containing all figures and images referenced in the thesis.
+The `images/` directory contains all graphical data and figures referenced in the thesis.
+These are crucial for understanding the visual outcomes of the research.
-- `Data/` - Example datasets used for analysis (if applicable and publicly shareable).

 ## Viewing the Thesis
-The thesis can be viewed directly in this repository by accessing the [Thesis Paper.pdf](./Thesis%20Paper%20(1).pdf) file.
+You can view the full thesis by accessing the [Thesis Paper.pdf](./Thesis%20Paper.pdf) file.

-## Citing This Work
-If you use the concepts or data provided in this thesis for your research, please cite it as follows: